Frequently asked questions (FAQ)

 The GBA only supports some fixed sizes for background maps.

-However, Butano allows to manage background maps with any size multiple of 256 pixels.
+However, Butano allows to manage background maps with any size up to 16384 pixels and multiple of 256 pixels.
 These special background maps and the backgrounds that display them are called big maps/backgrounds.

 Try to avoid big backgrounds whenever possible, because they are slower CPU wise.